Vice Media: Pulse Films

 Pulse Films was founded in 2005 by Thomas Benski and Marisa Clifford.
+It specializes in producing feature films, music documentaries and drama-documentaries.

-In March 2016, Vice acquired controlling stake in UK television and film production company Pulse Films, to bolster its original programming efforts.
-As of 22 March 2017, Pulse Films produces original content, including the series Pillowtalk and Twiz and Tuck Bucket List for exclusive release on video.vice.com, Vice's digital video hub.
-Pulse Films has offices in Los Angeles, New York, Paris, Berlin and Milan.
-It specialises in producing fiction feature, music documentaries and drama-documentaries.
+In March 2016, Vice acquired a controlling stake in UK television and film production company Pulse Films, to bolster its original programming efforts.
+A year later Pulse Films produced original content for exclusive release on video.vice.com, Vice's digital video hub, including the series Pillowtalk,Twiz and Tuck Bucket List.
+The division had offices in Los Angeles, New York, Paris, Berlin and Milan as of 2022.
+Vice acquired commercial and music video production studio London Alley Entertainment in 2025 and merged it with Pulse Films to form Vice Commercials and Branded Entertainment.

-Garage Magazine
+Garage magazine

-Vice acquired UK magazine Garage in July 2017 to expand its foothold in the youth market and announced plans to launch a digital channel focused on art, fashion and literature.
+Vice acquired UK magazine Garage in July 2017 to expand its foothold in the youth market, and announced plans to launch a digital channel focused on art, fashion and literature.

 Villain

-In May 2018 Vice announced the acquisition of experiential events company Villain at its NewFronts presentation, but didn't reveal what they paid for it.
+In May 2018, Vice announced the acquisition of experiential events company Villain at its NewFronts presentation, but did not reveal what they paid for it.
 Villain is based in a 15,000 ft warehouse near Vice's headquarters in Williamsburg, NYC.
-The company works with a host of major brands, including PepsiCo, Toyota and RedBull.
+The company works with a host of major brands, including PepsiCo, Toyota and Red Bull.